WebOrigami/docs/src/eg/intro.md

 ```

 This effectively lets `eg` work as a static file server.

-There are a number of ways to combine graphs of different types to create a web site based on a combination of in-memory objects, functions, local files, and server resources.

 ## Transform data into something presentable with a template